msxlegend/KC-MSX-FLASH/README.md

 KC MSX FLASH pcb for Overich konami case

 > [!WARNING]
-> This new PCB has not been tested yet !!
+> On the previous version, I forgot to solder A12 to PE12 on the slim dev board. this new version has been tested and works fine now !

 Link
 =====